 The Need for Trauma-Informed Workplaces

 Companies must recognize that psychological abuse at work doesn’t always involve yelling or overt harassment.
-Sometimes it looks like procedural coldness, like leadership that refuses to take a stand, or HR systems that prioritize liability over human dignity.
+Sometimes it appears as procedural coldness, such as leadership that refuses to take a stand or HR systems that prioritize liability over human dignity.

 Employers must build systems that treat all parties with care, ensuring investigations are fair, confidential, and trauma-informed.
 Failing to do so not only endangers the mental health of their employees—it fosters a culture where psychological abuse at work can thrive, unchecked and unspoken.